Ahsoka Tano: Live-action series

 Rosario Dawson expressed interest in playing Ahsoka Tano in early 2017, with some fan support.
 In March 2020, Dawson was reported to be appearing as the character in the second season of the Disney+ series, The Mandalorian.
 Ahsoka made an appearance in "Chapter 13: The Jedi", the fifth episode of the second season.
 Dawson reprises her role as Ahsoka in "Chapter 6: From the Desert Comes a Stranger" of The Book of Boba Fett.

 In December 2020, Lucasfilm announced Ahsoka would be getting her limited series on Disney+, titled Ahsoka.
 Developed by Jon Favreau and Dave Filoni, it exists alongside The Mandalorian and The Book of Boba Fett through interconnected stories culminating in a "climactic story event".
-Dawson reprises her role as Ahsoka Tano in 2023.
+Dawson is scheduled to reprise her role as Ahsoka Tano in season 2 in 2027.

 The Mandalorian (2020)

 During her search for Grand Admiral Thrawn, she attempts to liberate the city of Calidan on Corvus from Imperial occupation, and encounters the titular character, who was told to seek her out by Bo-Katan Kryze so that she could train "The Child".
 Communing with him through the Force, she learns that the child's name is Grogu and that he was raised at the Jedi Temple on Coruscant, before being rescued during the Great Jedi Purge and hidden for his safety, which is why he suppresses his Force powers.
 Sensing great fear in Grogu, and a deep connection with the Mandalorian, Ahsoka refuses to take him as an apprentice, fearing that he could follow the same dark path as her former master.
 After the Mandalorian helps her liberate Calidan, Ahsoka tells him to take Grogu to the Jedi Temple on Tython, where he might be able to reach out to another Jedi through the Force.